sonika-jena/retail-warehouse-sales-analysis/README.md

 ### Dashboard Overview
 ![Dashboard Overview](images/dashboard_overview.png)

+> Detailed dashboard insights are documented in `powerbi/README.md`.

 ---

-## Dashboard Insights

-### Key Performance Indicators
-- **Total Gross Sales:** 1.24M
-- **Net Sales:** 1.23M
-- **Active Suppliers:** 291
-- **Active Items:** 16K

-### Sales Channel Performance
+## Key Takeaways (Summary)
-- Warehouse sales contribute approximately 79% of total revenue.
+- Warehouse sales are the primary revenue driver.
-- Retail and transfer channels play a smaller supporting role.

-### Product & Supplier Insights
-- Beer is the highest-grossing and dominant product category.
+- Beer is the dominant product category.
-- Sales are concentrated among a small number of major suppliers.
+- Revenue is concentrated among a small number of suppliers.
-- Most products are sold through a single dominant channel.
+- Most products rely on a single dominant sales channel.

-### Time-Based Trends
-- The dataset covers selected months in 2020.
-- Sales vary across the available months, with some months showing higher activity.
-- Due to the limited time range, long-term seasonality conclusions cannot be reliably inferred.
+- Time-based conclusions are limited due to partial-year data availability.

 ---